-Plum Point Energy Station, United States of America
+Plum Point Energy Associates

 The Plum Point Energy Station is a 665MW pulverised coal plant located in Osceola, in the northeast of Arkansas.
 It was commissioned in September 2010 after a four year construction period.